 But thankfully – I was completely wrong.

 Being yourself actually makes it easier for you to find your soulmate, as people can see the real you, sooner.
 So it actually saves way more on the dating scene and I’ve found it brings more authentic connections with people.
-Truth be told, I’d found dating to be easier out as a psychic medium more than I ever had before.
+Truth be told, I’d found dating to be easier while being out as a psychic medium more than I ever had before.

 Anna: I love that.
 It is so true that being out as an intuitive makes for more authentic relationships…